cloudevents/sdk-python/samples/http-cloudevents/README.md

 ## Quickstart

-Install dependencies
+Install dependencies:

 ```sh
 pip3 install -r requirements.txt
 ```

-Start server
+Start server:

 ```sh
 python3 server.py
 ```

-Open a new terminal and run the client code which sends a HTTP POST binary CloudEvent to your local server
+In a new shell, run the client code which sends a structured and binary cloudevent to your local server:

 ```sh
 python3 client.py http://localhost:3000/